U.S. glass maker seeks to seize Venezuela-owned oil tanker to collect award, court papers show

 A hearing in the case is scheduled for Aug.
 7, according to the Singapore Supreme Court's website.

 Neither O-I nor PDVSA responded to requests for comment.
-PetroChina could not be reached for comment outside normal business hours.
+PetroChina declined to comment.

 DIMINISHED FLEET